Plagiarism and generative Artificial Intelligence (genAI)

 • Clarify with your supervisor or the persons responsible for this issue in your department whether you need to include the prompts and possibly also the generated text in an appendix to your thesis or scientific publication.

 • Many sources have not yet been digitized or are not accessible online.
-Ask your supervisor, other persons in your department or the ETH library what alternative sources exist and how you can gain access to them.
+Ask your supervisor, other persons in your department or the ETH Library what alternative sources exist and how you can gain access to them.

 Contact